Code-Institute-Submissions/Milestone-Project-167/README.md

         - The code used to implement block divider lines between paragraphs in the home section and signup modal is copied and pasted then adapted from a previous Code Institute project into my custom CSS file.
     * [Footer](https://github.com/Willdeakin/resume-project)
         - The code used to create the basis for the footer is copied and pasted then adapted from a previous Code Institute project into my HTML file.
+    - The creator of the project, Willdeakin.

+- Content
+    - The creator of the project, Willdeakin.